kristopolous/tumblr-scraper/README.md

   6. Current url being scraped
   7. The file it's being written to

+When you are done you'll get the following:

+    /raid/blog.tumblr.com
+    \ _ graphs - a directory of the notes labelled postid.[0...N]
+     |_ keys - access keys in order to get the raw notes feed (as opposed to the entire page)
+     |_ logs - a directory of md5 checksummed files corresponding to the RSS feeds of image and video posts
+     |_ badurl - a list of 40x urls to not attempt again
+     |_ vids - a list of fully resolved video urls which can be used as follows:

+     $ cat vids | xargs -n 1 mplayer -prefer-ipv4 -nocache --

+     Or, I guess if you prefer,

+     $ cat vids | xargs wget

 > Note: The system *does not* download images.
 It downloads logs which can be digested to output the image urls. (look at log-digest)

+### suggested usage

+Currently I manually curate the blogs to scrape.
+I place them in a file I call sites and I run the following:

+    $ shuf sites | xargs -n 1 -I %% ruby tumblr-all-downloader.rb %% /raid/tumblr

+And then come back to it a few days later.

+> Note: Sometimes the script deadlocks (2014 - 03 - 02).
+I don't like this either and I'm trying to figure out what the issue is.

 ## note-collapse

-There's an **optional** tool called note-collapse.rb, which will take a graph directory generated from the downloader, parse all the notes, and then write the following to post-id.json:
+note-collapse will take a graph directory generated from the `scraper`, parse all the notes with nokogiri, and then write the following to `post-id.json` in the graphs directory:

-    [/*reblog*/
+    [
       {
         user-reblogged-from: [
           [ who-reblogged-it, post-id ],